jalaxy/cloud-drive-app/README.md

 - `logname LOGPATH`: [Option] Record log in LOGPATH.
 - `--help`: [Option] Show instructions.

+Before running, some dynamic linked libraries are required.
+It can be compiled from `common` directory.
+Another option is modifying `common/makefile` and link them statically.

 ## Data format definition

 TCP socket between server and client can receive messages from both side and send to the other side.